 Natural Resources Degree (NRD)

-Natural resources covers a range of environmental occupations in the horticulture/floriculture, agriculture, forestry, and recycling fields.
+Natural resources covers a range of environmental occupations in the horticulture/floriculture, agriculture, forestry, parks and recreation fields.
 Because of an emerging appreciation and heightened awareness of the nation’s natural resources, opportunities in these fields are growing.
 The Natural Resources degree program provides students with a variety of environmentally-oriented subjects.
 MWCC offers the perfect setting by providing hundreds of acres of undeveloped plant communities and forested areas, two pond ecosystems, and a life studies center consisting of a greenhouse, potting area, and lecture facility.
 Embedded within the MWCC Natural Resources Degree is a Geospatial Technologies course (EAS 130), which provides the student with current technology skills crucial to this field of study.

 |ENG 101||College Writing I||3|